 A long crop rotation is essential for achieving high peanut yields.
 Also, not all other crops rotate well with peanut.
 For example, soybean is a poor choice because both are legumes and share many common disease.
 In fact, a good rotation program is aimed to reduction of sources of soil borne diseases that can infect peanut, damage the crop, and reduce the yield.
 A minimum of 3 years is recommended and used at the Tidewater Agricultural Research and Extension Center in Suffolk.
 Good crops to rotate peanut with are corn, cotton, wheat, barley, and sorghum.
 If soybean has been grown, it is probably a wise decision to plant peanut after 4, 5, or more years after the bean.
 According to specialists at NCSU, peanut varieties have different requirements relative to crop rotation.
-A good example of the influence of rotation on yield is presented for Gregory in
+A good example of the influence of rotation on yield is presented for Gregory in Table 7.

-Table 7.
 Similarly, under the same rotations during 2001 - 2006, Perry lost only 26% of yield due to poor rotation (tobacco-corn-peanut-tobacco-corn-peanut instead of corn-corn-corn-corn-peanut), while Gregory lost 40%.
+Unfortunately, there is no information on the new cultivars other than assumption of less yield reduction because of increased disease resistance.

 Table 7.
-Influence of Rotation on Yield when Gregory was used Rotation (1997-2006) Peanut yield, 2006 (lb/A) Corn-Cotton-Corn-Peanut-Corn-Corn-Corn-Corn-Peanut 5,920 Peanut-Corn-Corn-Peanut-Corn-Corn-Peanut 5,030 Corn-Peanut-Corn-Peanut-Corn-Peanut-Corn-Peanut 4,350 Peanut-Soybean-Corn-Peanut-Soybean-Corn-Peanut 3,800 Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut 2,600
+Influence of Rotation on Yield when Gregory was used Rotation (1997-2006) Peanut yield, 2006 (Ib/A) Corn-Cotton-Corn-Peanut-Corn-Corn-Corn-Corn-Peanut 5,920 Peanut-Corn-Corn-Peanut-Corn-Peanut-Corn-Corn-Peanut 5,030 Corn-Peanut-Corn-Peanut-Corn-Peanut-Corn-Peanut 4,350 Peanut-Soybean-Corn-Peanut-Soybean-Corn-Peanut-Soybean-Corn-Peanut 3,800 Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut-Peanut 2,600 Madified from D. Jordon.
+2012.
+Desput Information

-^{}Modified from D. Jordan.
+Modified from D. Jordan.
 2013.
 Peanut Information.